-1. Introduction 2 2.
+1.Introduction 2.
 History of EU Funds drawing in the CR - previous programming periods 3 3.
-Programming period 2014-2020 4 3.1.
-Basic rules for drawing from ESI Funds 3.1.1.
+Programming period 2014-2020 3.1Basic rules for drawing from ESI Funds 4 3.1.1.
 What is new in the programming period 2014-2020 4 3.1.2.
 European legislation - ESI Funds, EU budget 4 3.1.3.
 Compliance with EU and national strategies - the importance of strategic management 6 3.2.
 Partnership Agreement 7 3.2.1.
 What is the Partnership Agreement?
 8 3.2.2.
 The course of design 8 3.3.
-ESIF programmes 8 3.4.
+ESIF programmes 3.4.
 Substantive priorities and objectives of the CR - Partnership Agreement and programmes 9 3.4.1.
-Thematic objective 1 - Strengthening research, technological development and innovation 11 3.4.2.
-Thematic objective 2 - Enhancing access to, and use and quality of, ICT 3.4.3.
+Thematic objective 1 - Strengthening research, technological development and innovation 3.4.2.
+Thematic objective 2 - Enhancing access to, and use and quality of, ICT 14 3.4.3.
 Thematic objective 3 - Enhancing competitiveness of SMEs 16 3.4.4.
 Thematic objective 4 - Supporting the shift towards low-carbon economy in all sectors 19 3.4.5.
 Thematic objective 5 - Promoting climate change adaptation, risk prevention and management 22 3.4.6.
 Thematic objective 6 - Preserving and protecting the environment and promoting resource efficiency 24 3.4.7.
-Thematic objective 7 - Promoting sustainable transport and removing barriers in key network infrastructures 27 3.4.8.
-Thematic objective 8 - Promoting sustainable and quality employment and supporting labour mobility 3.4.9.
-Thematic objective 9 - Promoting social inclusion, combating poverty and any discrimination 1.32 3.4.10.
+Thematic objective 7 - Promoting sustainable transport and removing barriers in key network infrastructures 3.4.8.
+Thematic objective 8 - Promoting sustainable and quality employment and supporting lab mobility 3.4.9.
+Thematic objective 9 - Promoting social inclusion, combating poverty and any discrimination .
+32 3.4.10.
 Thematic objective 10 - Investing in education, training and vocational training for skills and lifelong learning 36 3.4.11.
 Thematic objective 11 - Enhancing institutional capacity of public authorities and stakeholders and efficient public administration 3.5.
-Coordination mechanisms - synergies and complementarities 3.6.
-Evaluation 3.7.
+Coordination mechanisms - synergies and complementarities 3.6Evaluation 3.7.
 Ex ante conditionalities 3.8.
 Integrated approaches and territorial dimensions 4.
-Institutional system for the programming period 2014-2020 4.1.
-Coordination (National Coordination Authority - NCA) 4.2.
-Managing Authorities 4.3.
-Audit and Certifying Authority 5.
+Institutional system for the programming period 2014-2020 4.1Coordination (National Coordination Authority - NCA) 4.2Managing Authorities 4.3Audit and Certifying Authority 5.
 Single methodological environment 6.
-The implementation of the programming period 2014-2020 51 52 List of abbreviations ٦.
+Schedule of commencement of implementation of the programming period 2014-2020 List of abbreviations

-All the data are as of 28 February 2017.
+All the data are as of 11 June 2015.
 For their regular updates see www.dotaceEU.cz